cyverse/atmosphere-v2-apiary-docs/src/projects.md

     [Project][]

 ### Update a Project [PATCH]
-You can update the following properties for instances you own:
+You can update the following properties for projects you own:
-- **name**: the name of the instance
+- **name**: the name of the project
-- **description**: the description of the instance
+- **description**: the description of the project

 + Request (application/json)